Table of Contents

 Egyptians made medicine with what they could find in their natural surroundings such as herbs and animal products.
-They also began to perform early forms of surgery.
+They also began to perform clever forms of surgery and dentistry.

-The earliest forms of birth control were found in Ancient Egypt as far back as 1850 BC (or, according to some sources, 1550 BCE).
+The earliest forms of birth control were found in Ancient Egypt as far back as 1850 BC (or, according to some sources, 1,550 BC).

 These contraceptive devices, along with concoctions that were inserted into the vagina to kill or block sperm were known as ‘pessaries’.
 Today, pessaries are still used as forms of birth control around the world.

 Ancient Egyptians are credited with practicing some of the early forms of pharmacy and developing some of the earliest medicine made from various herbs or animal products.
-Around 2000 BCE, they established the first hospitals, which were rudimentary hospital-like institutions for caring for the sick.
+Around 2000 BC, they established the first hospitals, which were rudimentary institutions for caring for the sick.

 These institutions were not exactly like the hospitals we know today and they were known as the houses of life or Per Ankh.

 Early hospitals had priests and doctors working together to cure illnesses and save lives.
 Around 1500 BC, workers who were building royal tombs in the Valley of the Kings had doctors on site that they could consult regarding their health concerns.

 Tables and Other Types of Furniture

 In the ancient world, it was not uncommon for people to simply sit on the floor or use small, rudimentary stools or stones and primitive benches to sit on.